baymac/fun-hacks/Git/README.md

 ### Remove changes

+#### Resetting vs Reverting

+If `git revert` is a “safe” way to undo changes, you can think of `git reset` as the dangerous method.
+There is a real risk of losing work with `git reset`.
+Git reset will never delete a commit, however, commits can become 'orphaned' which means there is no direct path from a ref to access them.
+These orphaned commits can usually be found and restored using `git reflog`.
+Git will permanently delete any orphaned commits after it runs the internal garbage collector.

+Reverting is designed to safely undo a public commit, git reset is designed to undo local changes to the Staging Index and Working Directory.

+You should never use `git reset <commit>` when any snapshots after <commit> have been pushed to a public repository.
+After publishing a commit, you have to assume that other developers are reliant upon it.
+The point is, make sure that you’re using git reset <commit> on a local experiment that went wrong—not on published changes.
+If you need to fix a public commit, the git revert command was designed specifically for this purpose.

 #### To remove files from the tree

 For example, you make a commit and notice a stray directory or file that shouldn’t be in the repo.
 First, add the file to `.gitignore`, and then: